IT Applications Short Courses

 - Knowledge and understanding of a range of IT and Web applications.

-- Practical database, spreadsheet, web design, authoring and programming skills.
+- Practical database, web development and programming skills.

 - Self-directed learning skills through the use of a virtual learning environment which provides a range of online tools.

 - Self-study skills which enable you to keep up with rapidly-changing web technologies, tools, techniques and methods.

 - Some short courses have prerequisite(s).
 If you try to enrol on this short course without completing the prerequisite(s), you will not be able to complete your enrolment.
 Please contact the IT Apps Administrator if you would like further information.

 - Part-time study enabling you to learn and progress at a pace that suits you.

 - Evening classes (normally 8 evening sessions from 18:00-21:00), or as